International Workers' Day: Origin

+Labor Celebration days existed in some European countries since the end of 18th century – sometimes on January 20 (France, 1793), sometimes on June 5 (France, 1867).

 On 21 April 1856, Australian stonemasons in Victoria undertook a mass stoppage as part of the eight-hour workday movement.
 It became a yearly commemoration, inspiring American workers to have their first stoppage.
 1 May was chosen to be International Workers' Day to commemorate the 1886 Haymarket affair in Chicago.
 In that year beginning on 1 May, there was a general strike for the eight-hour workday.
 On 4 May, the police acted to disperse a public assembly in support of the strike when an unidentified person threw a bomb.
 The police responded by firing on the workers.
 The event led to the deaths of seven police officers and at least four civilians; sixty police officers were injured, as were one hundred and fifteen civilians.
 Hundreds of labour leaders and sympathizers were later rounded-up and four were executed by hanging, after a trial that was seen as a miscarriage of justice.
 The following day on 5 May, in Milwaukee, Wisconsin, the state militia fired on a crowd of strikers killing seven, including a schoolboy and a man feeding chickens in his yard.